 If dependent children under the age of 18 are involved, the process is a little different.
-In most cases, the primary caregiver will get the right to remain in the property until all of the children turn 18.
-A judge might decide this even if your spouse wants to sell the house.
+In most cases, the primary caregiver will get the right to remain in the property until all children turn 18.
+A court judge might decide this even if your spouse wants to sell the house.
 The court will usually force your partner to contribute to the mortgage during this time.
 Alternatively, you might be in a position to buy your partner’s share of the property outright.

 Dealing with property ownership during a messy divorce is often complex and very stressful.
 If you’re determined to sell up and move on as quickly as possible, then consider selling using the auction process or to a cash buyer.